psarando/shire-reckoning/Middle-earth-simulation.md

 #### James "the Just" Strom's Reckoning

-This synchronization scheme is based on the historical astronomical calculations of the forum post [Middle-earth chronology](http://tolkienforums.activeboard.com/t42820320/middle-earth-chronology/) by "James the Just", which aligns Mid-year's Day in III 3019 with June 20 in 4008 B.C.
+This synchronization scheme is based on the [Stellarium](http://www.stellarium.org/) calculations in the forum post [Middle-earth chronology](http://tolkienforums.activeboard.com/t42820320/middle-earth-chronology/) by "James the Just", which aligns Mid-year's Day in III 3019 with June 20 in 4008 B.C.